AvidCoder101/avidcoder101.github.io/README.md

-# avidcoder101.github.io
+# Portfolio 🎉
 This repo is supposed to be my portfolio, but is currently in development.
-Thanks (:
+Thanks 🙂😎